 Zoloft FDA Alert - Antidepressants and Pregnant Women

-In July 2006, the FDA issued an alert announcing the results of a study looking at the use of antidepressant medicines during pregnancy by mothers of babies born with a serious condition called persistent pulmonary hypertension of the newborn (PPHN).
+In July 2006, the FDA issued an additional alert announcing the results of a study looking at the use of antidepressant medicines during pregnancy by mothers of babies born with a serious condition called persistent pulmonary hypertension of the newborn (PPHN).

 Babies born with PPHN have abnormal blood flow through the heart and lungs, and do not get enough oxygen to their bodies.
 Babies born with PPHN can be very sick and may die.
 Results from the study also showed that babies born to mothers who took SSRIs 20 weeks or later into their pregnancies had a higher chance (were 6 times as likely) to have PPHN, when compared to babies born to mothers who did not take antidepressants during pregnancy.